And it's going to be a bit of a celebration as Belper becomes awash with talented creatives

 Last year it was estimated that 3,000 people visited the Trail, making it one of the most popular Trails in the Midlands.
 The aim is to make a great family day out – or two if you can’t manage it all in one day!

-This year we have over 100 artists in over 50 venues and we will be supporting this with a full program of music with the main stage in The Memorial Gardens and plenty going on throughout the town.
-Captain Dan is back, in a different format this year, but expect lots of pirate shinanigans.
+This year we have over 130 artists in over 49 venues and we will be supporting this with a full program of music with the main stage in The Memorial Gardens and 10 music venues in all.
+There is plenty going on throughout the town.
+Captain Dan is back, in a different format this year, but expect lots of pirate shenanigans!

-We welcome the Strutts Centre to this year’s trail where we will be housing a large number of artists in the hall, to be accompanied by acoustic music plus Strutts will be operating their café with their legendary bacon sandwiches!
+We welcome the Strutts to this year’s trail where we will be housing a large number of artists to be accompanied by acoustic music plus Strutts will be operating their café with their legendary bacon sandwiches!

 © The Belper Arts Trail 2018 | Web Design Derwent Valley Design